albertzak/open/readme.md

 ---

+---

+### December 2021

+DC-RES Talk Abstract: **Human-first interactive programming systems**

+Cyber-physical systems are situated in our irregular world, interacting with humans and other machines, exchanging information, accreting memory over time, and are subject to faults and change.

+Research and experimentation over the past 60 years yielded ideas and systems that allowed gradual refinement and experimentation on a running system, notably Lisp, Multics, Smalltalk, GNOSIS/KeyKOS, Emacs, Lisp Machines, Plan9, STEPS, Eve, and Dark among others.

+The aim of the proposed project, inspired by such systems, is to find a data model based on facts with awareness of time and history, to represent code, ephemeral and long-term state, and changes to both, together with a minimal set of interactions that allow inspection of state, transient experimentation, and maintenance at runtime of a pervasively late-bound, distributed actor production system.

+---

 ALWAYS: WHAT IS THE POINT THE POINT THE POINT THE POINT THE POINT THE POINT???????

 i am interested in finding better ways to program